mcmil/wuff-efxclipse-samples/README.md

 The samples are created to work with [Wuff IntelliJ plugin](https://github.com/mcmil/wuff-intellij-plugin).

 ##Samples
 - [efxclipse-skeleton](efxclipse-skeleton) Single module app which contains a window with Part rendered by Java FX.
-To start it use the following command: `gradlew :efxclipse-skeleton:pl.cmil.efxclipse.skeleton.app:run`
+To start it use the following command: `gradlew :efxclipse-skeleton:pl.cmil.efxclipse.skeleton.app:run`.
+The `build` task will generate a `.bat` file in the `pl.cmil.efxclipse.skeleton.app\build\output` directory.

 Wuff configuration is available in the [gradle directory](gradle) in the root project